jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 ```

 * Now you request new authorization token (*1*) and request API (*2*).
-* You need to use request api over different thread.
+* You need to use request API over the different thread.
-* You want to handle errors in nice way (*4, 5*).
+* You want to handle errors in a nice way (*4, 5*).
 * You want to convert your `Single<>` to `Observable<>` (*6*).
 * And you also want to cache results (*7*).